-Appeals: Normally, a second failure on any section of the MA Qualifying Examination will result in termination of the student's work toward the degree.
+Appeals: Normally, a second failure on any TESL Qualifying Exam will result in termination of the student's work toward the degree.
 However, when course work has been of exceptionally high quality, a student may, after a second failure, petition the Graduate Studies Committee for permission to take the exam a third and final time.
 In order to petition, the student must have a grade point average of 3.50 or higher in graduate courses taken at OSU.
 In addition, the student's petition must be supported by favorable end-of-semester evaluations from at least three professors.